Overview

-Integrity is one of our Core Values and it guides our associates while conducting TPI’s business and performing our daily activities.
+Integrity is one of our Core Values and it guides our associates while conducting the Company’s business and performing our daily activities.
 TPI operates in multiple regions around the world with different cultural and business norms, yet we follow the highest ethical standards.[1]

 Code of Conduct and Anti-Corruption

-Respect for human rights is also embedded throughout the culture at TPI.
-Human Rights protections are included within the Code, our supplier code of conduct , and our human rights policy highlights TPI’s explicit respect for internationally recognized human rights as established in the Universal Declaration on Human Rights and the International Labour Organization’s Core Conventions.
-This includes our commitment to prohibiting forced and child labor, and to promoting workplace safety, freedom of association and collective bargaining, and diversity, equity, and inclusion (DE&I).
-We also expect our associates and suppliers to abide by this policy to ensure respect for human rights in all our business dealings.
+Respect for human rights is embedded throughout the culture at TPI.
+Human rights protections are included within the Code, our Supplier Code of Conduct, and our Human Rights Policy.
+Our Human Rights Policy highlights TPI’s explicit respect for internationally recognized human rights as established in the International Bill of Human Rights, the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, the United Nations Global Compact, the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, and the International Labour Organization’s Core Conventions.
+This includes TPI’s commitment to prohibiting forced and child labor, and to promoting workplace safety, freedom of association and collective bargaining, and IDEA.
+We also expect our associates, contractors, and suppliers to abide by our Human Rights Policy to ensure respect for human rights in all our business dealings.

 Board and Executive Oversight

 TPI’s Board represents our most senior governance body for the Company.
-Ten members currently sit on the Board.
-In 2022, we increased the percentage of female members to 30% and ethnically diverse members to 30%.
-Members of the Board comprise three committees: the Audit Committee oversees fraud prevention and compliance, the Compensation Committee oversees director and executive compensation, and the Nominating and Governance Committee (NGC) oversees ESG, IDEA, and Board composition.
-Oversight for our strategies and activities related to ESG matters falls under the responsibilities of the NGC, alongside the leadership team.
-Our Board delegates responsibility for ESG to our CEO who manages impacts and activities alongside our senior leadership team.
+Nine members currently sit on the Board consisting of 33% female and 33% ethnically diverse members.
+Members of the Board comprise three committees: (1) the Audit Committee, which oversees fraud prevention and compliance; (2) the Compensation Committee, which oversees director and executive compensation; and (3) the Nominating and Governance Committee (NGC) which oversees sustainability, IDEA, and Board composition.
+Oversight for our strategies and activities related to sustainability initiatives falls under the responsibilities of the NGC, alongside the leadership team.
+Our Board delegates responsibility for sustainability to our CEO who manages impacts alongside our senior leadership team.

-To help align our compensation and ESG strategies, we have developed ESG targets, which are included in our executive compensation plans.
-These ESG targets include safety enhancement and waste reduction goals.
+To help align our compensation and sustainability strategies, we have developed sustainability targets, which are included in our executive compensation plans.
+These sustainability targets include safety enhancement and waste reduction goals.

 Enterprise Risk Management

-We have prioritized our top enterprise risks and developed comprehensive action plans to help mitigate potential impact to our organization.
-The status of our action plans is reviewed quarterly by our senior leadership team and is reviewed, at least annually, by our Board.
+We prioritize our top enterprise risks and develop comprehensive action plans to mitigate potential impacts to our organization.
+The status of our action plans is monitored regularly by our senior leadership team and is reviewed, at least annually, by our Board.

 External Certifications

-We have implemented management systems at each of our manufacturing facilities according to the international standards for quality, environment, and health and safety, ISO 9001, ISO 14001, and ISO 45001, respectively.
+We have implemented management systems at our eleven manufacturing facilities according to the international standards for quality, environment, and health and safety, ISO 9001, ISO 14001, and ISO 45001, respectively.
 We perform internal audits and have annual third-party surveillance audits performed to maintain our certifications as well as ensure regulatory compliance.
-We aspire to have all manufacturing facilities certified.

-Furthermore, both of our facilities in Türkiye have obtained ISO 50001 (Energy Management) and ISO 27001 (Information Security) certifications.
-Our Rhode Island and Juarez Automotive facilities have also obtained IATF 16949 (Quality) certification.
+Furthermore, both of our facilities in Türkiye have obtained ISO 50001 (Energy Management), ISO 14046 (Water Footprint), ISO 14064 (Greenhouse Gases), and ISO 27001 (Information Security) certifications.
+Our automotive facilities in Rhode Island and Juarez, along with our corporate headquarters, have achieved certification for IATF 16949 (Quality).
 Rhode Island also obtained ISO/IEC 17025 (Testing Calibration) certification.
-Our certifications are found on our website.
+Additionally, our Field Service Spain entity received ISO 9001, ISO 14001, and ISO 45001 certifications for the first time this year.
+Our certifications can be found on our website.[2]

-Additionally, we require our top global raw material suppliers to maintain a Quality Management System (QMS), Quality Assurance (QA), or Product Quality plan compliant with ISO 9001, in accordance with industry standards and TPI’s customers’ requirements.
+Moreover, we require our top global raw material suppliers to maintain a Quality Management System (QMS), Quality Assurance (QA), or Product Quality Plan compliant with ISO 9001, in accordance with industry standards and TPI’s customers’ requirements.
 To ensure compliance, we audit our largest global raw material suppliers to ensure consistency and standardization throughout the value chain; please see section 6 below for more information.

 Information Security